owncloud/web/docs/development/conventions.md

 We're using TypeScript, which allows us to catch bugs at transpile time.
 Clean types make sure our IDEs can support us in reasoning about our (ever growing, complex) codebase.

-### Vue3 and composition API
+### Vue 3 and composition API

-We've migrated from Vue2 to Vue3 late in 2022 and since then invest continuous efforts to move away from the Vue options API in favour of the Vue composition API.
+We've migrated from Vue 2 to Vue 3 late in 2022 and since then invest continuous efforts to move away from the Vue options API in favour of the Vue composition API.
 The `web-pkg` helper package provides quite some composables which will help you in app & extension development, so we encourage you to make use of the Vue composition API as well, even outside of the ownCloud Web repository.